-- Domain Knowledge: Alumni apply their in-depth understanding in areas of computer systems to solve computer systems-related problems with real-world constraints (i.e., constraints on performance, budget and scheduling, etc.).
-They solve problems in a modern technological society in the professional environment of their employment, as productive engineers and/or enter and succeed in a graduate program.
+- apply their in-depth understanding in areas of computer systems to solve problems in a modern technological society as productive engineers and/or enter and succeed in a graduate program.

-- Engineering Citizenship: Alumni practice professional ethics with social responsibility in the framework of a global technical community; alumni promote justice in all matters and are of service to the community.
+- practice professional ethics with social responsibility through service in the framework of a global technical community.

 Fast Facts 2013-14